 Working Grade (WG)

-The working grade is designed to give a parent an ‘at-a-glance’ idea of how the student is currently performing.
-Based on evidence obtained from preps, coursework and tests, on the topics covered so far, the working grades are the grades that the subject teachers and Heads of Faculty judge are likely to be achieved at the end of this academic year by the pupil if they continue to work at the current level.
-The working grade may go up and down throughout the year and should be the most important performance indicator for parents.
+The Working Grade is designed to provide an ‘at-a-glance’ idea of how the student is currently performing.
+Based on evidence obtained from preps, coursework and tests, on the topics covered so far, the Working Grades are the grades that the subject teachers and Heads of Faculty judge are likely to be achieved at the end of this academic year by the student if they continue to work at their current level.
+The Working Grade may go up and down throughout the year and should be the most important performance indicator.

-It is important to note that, especially at an early stage in the course, we expect, the working grades to be below final grade achieved.
-Data from ALIS and YELIS may be useful when listing initial working grades.
+It is important to note that, especially at an early stage in the course, it is not unusual for Working Grades to be below the final grade achieved.
+Data from ALIS and YELIS (educational assessment monitoring systems) may be useful when listing initial Working Grades.

 Target Grade (TG)

-The target grades are not predicted grades but are based on what teachers believe a student should be aiming to achieve by the end of this academic year.
-Target grades could and should change throughout the year and will normally be at least a grade higher than the working grade.
-ALIS and YELIS again can be used for target grades.
+The Target Grades are not Predicted Grades but are based on what teachers believe a student should be aiming to achieve by the end of this academic year.
+Target Grades can change throughout the year and should be at least a grade higher than the Working Grade.
+ALIS and YELIS again can be used for Target Grades.